stacks-archive/blockstack-browser/docs/hosted_browser.md

 * Hosted version of the Blockstack application:
 * https://browser.blockstack.org

-The Blockstack Browser is an application which allows a user to create and manage an identity.
+The Blockstack Browser is an application which allows a user to create and manage a decentralized Blockstack identity.
 This identity is used to authenticate and provide user-controlled storage to decentralized web applications.

 The Blockstack Browser is a gateway to a new decentralized internet.

 The user instantiates a private keychain, backed up with a 12-word phrase, and stored in the user's web